 - Distinguished speakers from academics, government, and the private sector talk about a variety of urban and environmental issues.
 Student interest helps direct the types of speakers we select.

 - The lectures are different every year based on student interest and hot topics.
 Examples of the types of lectures we schedule: Atlanta Regional Commission updates; Resilient Cities; Water and Natural Resources; Education; Transportation Planning; History of Atlanta.

 All Urban Fellows must write a research paper of publishable quality on any urban, growth management, or environmental law and policy issue.
-Students will briefly present their research to the class in the spring semester.
+Students will briefly present their research to the class at the end of the fall semester.
 Students have the option to select a paper advisor in their home department or on their thesis/dissertation committee.

 Accepted Urban Fellows students will be registered for the course LAW 7494 for 2 credits in the fall semester; law class tuition rates apply to this class.
 This course satisfies the COL’s writing requirement.

 Law students in good academic standing may self-register for the class, but should still fill out the application below.